Tucson Jazz Festival

 Maceo Parker playing January 2020

 Tucson International Airport (TUS) is easy to get in and out of.
 It serves more than 3.4 million airline passengers annually.
 Nine airlines offer nearly 60 departures per day to 22 nonstop destination airports.
 Less than 10 miles south of downtown Tucson and the University of Arizona, the airport is convenient to major business and scenic destinations.

 If you're planning an overnight stay, Tucson has several options for lodging close to downtown and the UA, including Aloft Tucson University, Arizona Inn, Downtown Clifton Hotel Tucson, Lodge on the Desert, JW Marriott Tucson Starr Pass Resort & Spa.
 Other options are Best Western Plus, DoubleTree by Hilton, Hampton Inn & Suites, Hilton El Conquistador, La Quinta-Reid Park, Radisson Suites, Towneplace Suites by Marriott.
 See the full list of Visit Tucson partner accommodations.

-Here is information on parking and getting around downtown and a University of Arizona (UA) parking map.
+Navigate parking and getting around downtown or get oriented with the University of Arizona (UA) parking map.
 You can get live updates on UA parking availability, or phone the UA Department of Parking and Transportation Services at (520) 626-7275.
-You can use your smartphone to pay for meter parking downtown with the free Go Tucson parking mobile app, or you can pay for meter parking without the app at https://gotucsonapp.com and without a smartphone at (520) 441-3752.
+You can use your smartphone to pay for meter parking downtown with the free Go Tucson parking mobile app, or you can pay for meter parking without the app at https://gotucsontransit.com/ and without a smartphone at (520) 441-3752.